mohan187/mohanraj-devops-engineer/README.md

 # Hello It's me Mohanraj B
 ## Hope your day is as awesome as you are!
 Working as DevOps Engineer at Cloud Destinations
-#### GitHub repository focused to display my skills and knowledge in Cloud Services, CI/CD, Containerization and IAC.
+#### GitHub repository focused to display my contact details, skills and knowledge in *DevOps* practices like Cloud Services, CI/CD, Containerization and IAC.
 ![This is link](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white) - mohan1raj8239@gmail.com

 ![This is link](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white) - http://linkedin.com/in/mohan-raj-devops-engineer